You are here

 As a postdoctoral fellow in the Bastyr University Research Institute (BURI), Dr. Lund expanded his research interests to include herbal science research, including the preparation, authentication and assessment of the biological activities of botanical medicines.
 His postdoctoral research involved the study of how excess glucose leads to mitochondrial dysfunction using in vitro models of hyperglycemia-induced endothelial dysfunction.
 This research demonstrated that an extract of Japanese dogwood fruit (Cornus officinalis) prevents NF-κB activation and protects mitochondria from hyperpolarization caused by excess glucose.

-Undergraduate-level courses: Research Methods for Herbal Science, Test Methods for Botanical Authentication, QA/QC for Herbal Science, Pharmacognosy and Materia Medica Labs I & II
+Undergraduate-level: Research Methods for Herbal Science, Test Methods for Botanical Authentication, QA/QC for Herbal Science, Pharmacognosy, Pharmacology Overview for Herbal Science, Research Applications in Herbal Science and General Chemistry I & II.

 Dr. Lund believes that the return to health involves the integration of the self into the ecosystem – specifically the realization that you are an integrated part of your environment and that disease represents the separation of our consciousness self with our organism or environment.